d7KrEoL/TacViewSA/README.md

 # [Client-Side](Client/) tacview recorder:

-Works with moonloader _v.026.5-beta_.
+Recording a data on client-side.
+Don't need server-side script, using only player's resources, output files can be modified by player, script can also be modified to record a wrong data.
+Works fine with moonloader _v.026.5-beta_.
 You will also need SAMP client version _0.3DL_ installed on your GTA San Andreas.

 ## Installation